grafana/alloy/docs/sources/collect/ecs-openteletry-data.md

 ### Update the task definition

- 1. Select the task definition.
+ 1.Select the task definition.

     1. Open the AWS Systems Manager console.
     1. Select Elastic Container Service.
     1. In the navigation pane, choose *Task definition*.
     1. Choose *Create new revision*.

 1. Add an environment variable.

    1. Select the AWS Distro for OpenTelemetry Collector container and navigate to the Environment variables section.
    1. Add an environment variable named `AOT_CONFIG_CONTENT`.
    1. Select `ValueFrom` to tell ECS to get the value from the SSM Parameter, and set the value to `otel-collector-config`.

-1. Finish updating the task definition and creating a new revision.
+1. Finish updating the task definition and create your revision.

 ### Create the SSM parameter